 - Deck 16: The Sky Bar and Mast Bar will form the new "Lime & Coconut" bar and the remaining space will be used to install a pair of whirlpools.

 - Deck 15: The Perfect Storm will be placed here.
 The kids' water park will be renewed and replaced by the Splashaway Bay.
-The new "Portside BBQ" restaurant will be situated at the rear but teens will only have one area left - the Teens Club (former Fuel Teen Disco).
+The new "Portside BBQ" restaurant (menu) will be situated aft but teens will only have one area left - the Teens Club (former Fuel Teen Disco).
 The Wipe Out will turn into the Mexican El Loco Fresh.

 - Deck 14: The gained space of the kids' area will be used for a total of 30 new cabins.